Active Standard ASTM D1275 | Developed by Subcommittee: D27.06

 3.2 Two methods are provided, one for copper corrosion and one for silver corrosion.
 Copper is slightly less sensitive to sulfur corrosion than silver but the results are easier to interpret and less prone to error.
 The silver corrosion procedure is provided especially for those users who have applications where the insulating liquid is in contact with a silver surface.

-1.1 This test method describes the detection of corrosive sulfur compounds (both inorganic and organic) in electrical insulating oils of petroleum origin.
+1.1 This test method describes the detection of corrosive sulfur compounds (both inorganic and organic) in electrical insulating liquids.

-1.2 New and in-service mineral insulating oils may contain substances that cause corrosion under certain conditions of use.
-This test method is designed to detect the presence of, or the propensity to form, free (elemental) sulfur and corrosive sulfur compounds by subjecting copper to contact with oil under prescribed conditions.
+1.2 New and in-service insulating liquids may contain elemental sulfur or sulfur compounds, or both, that cause corrosion under certain conditions of use.
+This test method is designed to detect the presence of, or the propensity to form, free (elemental) sulfur and corrosive sulfur compounds by subjecting copper or silver to contact with an insulating liquid under prescribed conditions.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 D130 Test Method for Corrosiveness to Copper from Petroleum Products by Copper Strip Test

 Other DocumentANSI B74.10 Grading of Abrasive Microgrits Available from American National Standards Institute, 25 W. 43rd St., 4th Floor, New York, NY 10036, USA.